-Enter the elementary charge and the extra number of electrons into the calculator to determine the net charge.
+Enter the number of protons and electrons into the calculator to determine the net charge.

 Net Charge Formula